TickLabVN/server-downtime-alert-system/README.md

 ## Key Features

 - Basic Authentication
-- Display the current server status (online/offline) & status checks in overall in a period of time.
+- Display the current server status (online/offline) & status checks overall in a period.
 - Manage the schedule to **fetch** server status updates.
-- Modify system behaviors, including health check rules, alert templates ...
+- Modify system behaviors, including health check rules, and alert templates ...
-- Send notification to stakeholders when a server goes down, via Gmail & Discord
+- Send notifications to stakeholders when a server goes down, via Gmail & Discord

 ## Requirements

-This is an **two-month** challenge.
-Abount technology, feel free to choose technologies you are most comfortable with.
+This is a **two-month** challenge.
+About technology, feel free to choose the technologies you are most comfortable with.